Introduction to Gold Prospecting in Arizona

 7. Greaterville, Pima County

-Located in the eastern foothills of the Santa Rita Mountains, Greaterville was once a booming placer camp that produced over 100,000 ounces of gold!
-While the richest deposits have been worked, there’s still gold to be found, especially after heavy rains.
+Located in the eastern foothills of the Santa Rita Mountains, Greaterville was once a booming placer camp that produced over 100,000 ounces of gold.
+While the richest deposits have been worked, there’s still gold to be found in the washes and benches, especially after heavy rains rework the gravels.

 - Accessibility: Moderate, requires some hiking in certain areas